It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 No, SEO doesn’t directly affect SEM and SEM doesn’t directly affect SEO.
 They can complement each other or be used together strategically over time, but you’ll never be hurt by not investing in one or the other.

-Yes, technically SEO is free.
+Yes, technically SEO is free to implement.
 But it’ll cost you money to outsource or it’ll cost you time and lost revenue to learn and implement it yourself.
-If you’re willing to spend the time yourself, SEO is a great way to build up organic traffic over the long run.

-SEO work is usually paid upfront because a lot of SEO consultants and service providers work on a monthly retainer basis through a set amount of hours.
-So you’re paying for them to continually audit and optimize all the bits and pieces of your website.
-Also, paying upfront for done-for-you service work is pretty normalized these days.
 If you’re feeling uneasy about paying upfront, ask your service provider if they’d be willing to accept a payment plan or 50% upfront, 50% when the work is completed.
-Always check their testimonials, background, and look for these 9 things before you hire a SEO specialist!
+Always check their testimonials, background, and look for these critical things before hiring a SEO specialist!

 PUBLISHED